-It is more than a real estate project; it is a manifesto
+More than a real estate venture, it is a manifesto project

-The Universal was conceived as a symbol of universal accessibility, inspired by Ryadh Sallem, high-level athlete, activist, social and solidarity economy entrepreneur and Paris 2024 Ambassador.
+Cité Universelle was conceived as a symbol of universal accessibility, inspired by Ryadh Sallem, a top athlete, community activist, Social and Solidarity Economy entrepreneur and Paris 2024 Ambassador.

-Because, to date, Paris has not had a sports infrastructure capable of properly accommodating athletes with disabilities.
-In France, no hotel has more than 5% accessible rooms for people with reduced mobility.
-The idea of a property complex which is inherently accessible to everyone and all forms of disability is therefore very much needed.
+Because to date, in Paris, no sports infrastructure is able to accommodate disabled athletes properly.
+In France, no hotel has more than 5% of rooms accessible for people with reduced mobility.
+This led to the idea of a building complex that is intrinsically accessible to all and to all forms of disability.

-Co-designed by Baumschlager Eberle Architekten and Studio Montazami, the Universal City in Paris has been imagined as a new gateway to the city.
+Co-designed by Baumschlager Eberle Architekten and Studio Montazami, the Cité Universelle in Paris was conceived as a new entrance to the city.

 An inclusive, open and respectful ecosystem

 The sports centre features a multi-purpose sports hall with a surface area of 3,000 m².
-Of the 1,000 seats, 20% will be accessible to people with reduced mobility.
-This is 10 times the norm.
+Of the 1,000 seats, 20% will be accessible to people with disabilities.
+That’s 10 times more than the norm.

-Serving as the training ground and headquarters of the CAPSAAA adapted sports club, this fully modular venue will host national and international competitions, and will host the preparations for the 2024 Olympic and Paralympic Games.
+Home to the CAP SAAA adapted sports club, this fully modular hall will host national and international competitions and will contribute to the legacy of the 2024 Olympic and Paralympic Games.

-The “work’in” hub will host a coworking space operated by Startway, 18,000 m² of offices and the headquarters of the Handitech association.
+The “work’in” centre will house a coworking space and offices that meet the highest standards of accessibility and will be the laboratory of the Handitech association.

-Agricultural produce from the 1,000 m² rooftop will supply the inter-company restaurant, as well as the restaurant and grocery store on the ground floor, open to inhabitants of the district and, more broadly, to residents of the Île-de-France area.
+The rooftop’s agricultural production will supply the company restaurant as well as the restaurant and grocery shop on the ground floor, which will be open to local residents and, more broadly, to those living in the Paris region.

-The Universal City, a pioneer in the areas of accessibility and environmental certification
+Cité Universelle, a pioneer in accessibility and environmental labelling

-The Universal City in Paris will be the first new building to be certified with the highest level of the LA Accessibility Label, issued by CERTIVEA.
-This label represents the most demanding requirement in terms of accessibility.
+Cité Universelle in Paris will be the first new building to be certified with the highest level of the LA Accessibility Label, issued by CERTIVEA.
+This label represents the most stringent requirements in terms of accessibility.

-The off-site construction approach developed by the GA Group and its subsidiary Ossabois, will also make it possible to reduce nuisance to local residents as much as possible.
+The off-site construction approach developed by GA Smart Building and its subsidiary, Ossabois, will also make it possible to reduce nuisance to local residents as much as possible.

-Finally, it will be a joint GA and Ossabois low carbon construction laboratory in mixed wood/concrete construction, shared by GA and Ossabois.
+Finally, it will be a low-carbon construction laboratory in mixed wood/concrete construction, shared by GA and Ossabois.